enaburekhan/doctors-appointment-api/README.md

 ### Tools used on this project
 - Visual Studio Code
-- Rubocop for Visual Studio Code
+- Rubocop from Visual Studio Code

 ## Author